About The Video.

 Follow up today with a Seize Control of Your Money Session:

-It's important to stress the difference between the principles involved in good financial planning that a Seize Control of Your Money session offers and the advice/sales of financial products, instruments or services of which we have no direct involvement.
+It's important to stress the difference between the principles involved in good financial planning that a Seize Control of Your Money session offers and the advice/sale of selected financial products, instruments or services of which we have no direct involvement.

 My use of this video in no way implies that I have the support of Slater & Gordon.
 It's just a helpful video.